 - Check signal strength: If you’re using a mobile device, check the network signal.

-- Move to a better spot: Sometimes, just moving a little can improve connectivity.
+- Move to a better spot: Sometimes, a slight change in location can improve connectivity.

-- Try again later: If the network is generally poor, it might be best to wait for a while.
+- Try again later: If the network is generally poor, it might be best to wait for some time.

 Device Malfunction Troubleshooting

-The biometric device (fingerprint scanner) used by the AePS agent needs to be working correctly.
-If it’s faulty or not properly connected, it won’t be able to read your biometrics.
+The biometric device (fingerprint scanner) used by the AePS agent must function correctly.
+If it’s faulty or not properly connected, it will be unable to read your biometrics.

 What to do: